Integrated accounting software: Key features and top solutions

 An integrated accounting system is software that brings every aspect of accounting onto a single platform.

-An integrated accounting solution simplifies accounting processes within a company by eliminating the need to transfer data manually between multiple financial platforms.
-These solutions can be either a single platform containing different modules or a smaller solution integrating with modern teams' different finance-as-a-service (FaaS) tools.
+By eliminating the need to transfer data manually between multiple financial platforms, an integrated accounting solution simplifies accounting processes.
+These solutions can be a single platform containing different modules or a smaller solution integrating with financial management software.

 Accounts Receivable and Accounts Payable